Who This Guide Is For

 - • Multi-fetish brands: Pair something like Snifffr or a general adult platform with Footly so you can separate niches while still growing.

 Bottom line: In 2026, there’s no reason to lock yourself into one platform with high fees or clunky UX.
-Use established names where they help you, but build your long-term income on platforms that respect your time, don’t charge you to exist, and actually help you get discovered.
+Use established names where they help you, but build your long-term income on platforms that respect your time, explain the fee math clearly, and actually help you get discovered.

 Footly is operated by Lightning Deals LLC and processes buyer payments through CCBill (MCC 5967, established adult-industry processor).
 Creator payouts are handled separately: Bank ACH for US creators and Paxum for international creators — never PayPal.